stephank/docker-archlinux/README.md

 For each layer to build, `pacman` is invoked and an additional aufs branch is added.
 For each of the branches, tarballs are placed in `target-*/_image`.
+Layer metadata is written to `target-*/_image/_meta.jsonl` as one JSON object per line.

-Once the tarballs are built, `build.sh` formats JSON files and runs `docker load` on the complete result.
+Once the tarballs are built, `support/build-config.lua` reads the metadata and builds the remaining image manifests and configs.

+Finally, a tar is created for each layer and fed directly into `docker load`.

 This process happens for each architecture, with specific settings in the `target-*` directories.
 Notably these are keyring settings in `vars`, and